almien1/forKathryn/your-notes.md

 "account current state" class (current balance as of the transactions processed thus far) that BankEvent can adjust.
 First one sounds simpler for me, although the second might be preferable if we end up needing a lot more commands to do different things.

+Might be some requirements questions around what the balance should show when accounts are closed - does it go to zero, or does the money have to be transferred somewhere.

 # Next steps: